rthuffman/WFGY/ProblemMap/Atlas/patch-wave-2-freeze-note-v1.md

 This file is the formal freeze note for Patch Wave 2 of the Atlas system.

 How to use this file:
-1. Read this file after reading the frozen atlas core and the main Patch Wave 2 additions.
+1. Read this file after reading the frozen Atlas core and the main Patch Wave 2 additions.
 2. Use this page to understand what Patch Wave 2 officially adds to the system.
 3. Treat this file as a version-node freeze note, not as the full patch log or internal work diary.
 4. Read together with: